 Implement Systems to Reduce and Prevent Wandering

 Wandering and elopement are some of the most common security concerns for assisted living facilities.
 These are just a few common causes of wandering in senior living communities.
-Addressing them to help manage wandering can also help prevent elopement in nursing homes, assisted living facilities, and senior living communities.
+Developing a wander management prevention plan to address them can help manage wandering and can also help prevent elopement in nursing homes, assisted living facilities, and senior living communities.

 Every facility and community will have its own specific set of needs.
-Because of this, the right mix of security products and methods will vary from facility to facility.
+Because of this, the right mix of technologies that improve long-term care, security products, and methods will vary from facility to facility.
 Partnering with an experienced, reputable systems integrator can help make sure you have the right solution for your facility.

 Contact Northeast Protection Partners at 800-736-1456 to schedule your free site assessment!